airbytehq/glossary/content/term/structured data.md

 title: "What is structured data?"
 tags:
 - data engineering
-- concepts
+- concept
 ---

 Structured data refers to data that has been formatted into a well-defined schema.
 An example would be data that is stored with precisely defined columns in a relational database or excel spreadsheet.
 Examples of structured fields could be age, name, phone number, credit card numbers or address.
 Storing data in a structured format allows it to be easily understood and queried by machines and with tools such as SQL.

 ## Example of structure data